boutproject/BOUT-dev/manual/sphinx/users.rst

     ./configure --with-sundials

 SUNDIALS will allow you to select at run-time which solver to use.
-See section [sec:timeoptions] for more details on how to do this.
+See :ref:`sec-timeoptions` for more details on how to do this.

 PETSc
 -----